 5.4.4 - Alumni Association acts as an effective support system to the institution in motivating students as well as recognizing, nurturing and furthering any special talent/s in them.
-Describe the mechanism
+Describe the mechanism through which Alumni Association acts as an effective support system to the institution in motivating, nurturing special talent in not more than 100 - 200 words

 At STIE, the Alumni Association acts as an effective support system.
-They are ever ready to help and share their wealth of knowledge with the students.
-The Principal and the faculty identify the alumni with special talents who are called to deliver sessions, interact with the present students, and judge different competitions in order to motivate students.
+The Principal and the faculty identify the alumni with special talents who are called to deliver sessions, interact with the present students.

-- Judging different competitions -The alumni are invited to judge different competitions held at STIE such as Ms. Education Contest, singing competition, and intercollegiate fest competitions.
-The inputs by the judges motivate and help the participants to recognize and nurture their talents, - Conducting workshops, and sessions -Alumni of STIE are invited as the resource persons for different workshops and sessions.
-A workshop on Calligraphy was conducted by an alumnus.
+- Judging different competitions -The alumni are invited to judge different competitions held at STIE such as Ms. Education Contest, singing competition, and Intercollegiate Essay Writing and Inter Collegiate Poetry Competition. - Conducting workshops, and sessions -Alumni of STIE are invited as the resource persons for different workshops and sessions.
+A workshop on Orientation to E-Modules was conducted by an alumnus.
 Alumni delivered a few sessions of the add-on course Tech-Fluent Teachers.
 They shared their knowledge about different online tools they used to prepare and deliver online lessons.
 All the panelists of the Big Five Talk Show were alumni of STIE. - Model Lessons-Alumni of STIE are also involved in giving model lessons in the subjects of History, English, Maths, and Science.
-This helps in motivating the student-teachers to recognize and nurture their talents.
+This helps in motivating the student-teachers to recognize and nurture their talents. - Alumni Mentoring: The Alumni of the college mentored the current batch students and guided them about giving online lessons, the working of various boards. - The resource persons for STEP Certificate course which oriented student-teachers to the curriculum, educational practices and teaching strategies followed by different Board Types were valumni of the college.